cody-and/regex-expressions-tutorial/gist-template.md

 ### Grouping Constructs

 Grouping constructs help organize and capture parts of a regex pattern.
-Grouping is handy when you need to extract specific information from a string.
-For example, you can use parentheses ``()`` to capture the username and domain separately from an email address.
+They are handy when you want to extract specific information from a string.
+For example, you can use parentheses ``()`` to capture both the username and domain separately from an email address.

 ### Bracket Expressions

-Bracket expressions, also known as character classes, this allows us to specify a set of characters to match.
-Character classes provide flexibility in pattern matching.
-For example you could use ``[0-9]`` to match any digit or ``[aeiou]`` to match any vowel in a word.
+Bracket expressions, also known as character classes, allow us to specify a set of characters to match.
+Character classes add flexibility to pattern matching.
+For instance, you can use ``[0-9]`` to match any digit or ``[aeiou]`` to match any vowel in a word.
 ### Character Classes

-Character classes are predefined sets of characters that make regex more concise.
+Character classes are predefined sets of characters that simplify regex.
 Here are three common character classes:

 ``\d`` : Matches any digit character.